-These agents are highest priority pathogens, organisms or biological agents that possess the highest risk to society and public health since they can be easily disseminated or transmitted from person to person.
-Category A select agents results in the highest mortality and might cause public panic and social disruption.
-Examples of category A agents are anthrax, smallpox and other related pox viruses, rabbit fever, bubonic plague, Botulinum toxin and viral hemorrhagic fevers such as Ebola virus disease, dengue, etc.
+These agents are the highest priority pathogens, organisms, or biological agents that possess the highest risk to society and public health since they can be easily disseminated or transmitted from person to person.
+Category A agents can result in the highest mortality and might cause public panic and social disruption.
+Examples of category A agents are anthrax, smallpox, and other related poxviruses, rabbit fever, bubonic plague, Botulinum toxin, and viral hemorrhagic fevers such as Ebola virus disease, dengue, etc.

 How are Biological Agents Transmitted?